cpanato/mattermost-plugin-broadcast-message/README.md

 - Notify the user when will have some maintanance in the Mattermost instance.
 - Communicate an important message to all users.

+## Installation

+Upload your plugin and then go to the plugin settings to generate the internal Token.

+## Usage

+To use the plugin, only users with the role of `system administrators` can use that, for other users the command will be blocked.

+You can use by typing `/broadcast-message <YOUR MESSAGE>` or just `/broadcast-message`, if you post the second it will open an dialog to you fill the message.

 ## Development